fabianishere/udm-kernel-tools/README.md

 When you cannot connect to your device a few minutes after performing the boot procedure, the device might be stuck.
 Power cycle the device to restore the stock kernel.

+**SSH session exits with error after boot command**
+After executing the `boot` command, your SSH connection might become unresponsive or even exit with an error message.
+This is expected behavior, and you should be able to log back in to your device after a minute.

 ## Contributing
 Questions, suggestions and contributions are welcome and appreciated!